Denominators and Differences of Boundary Slopes for (1,1)-Knots: Preliminaries

-The aforementioned curve systems on the 4-punctured sphere describe how the boundaries of 3-balls that decompose $S^3$ and each contain a tangle of $K$ intersect properly embedded surfaces in $S^3 \smallsetminus K$, and \cite{HatcherOertel89} shows how to associate a finite number of \textit{candidate surfaces} to each admissible edgepath system; their importance is the following (Proposition 1.1 in \cite{HatcherOertel89}).

-\begin{prop} Every incompressible, $\partial$-incompressible surface in $S^3 \smallsetminus K$ with non-empty boundary of finite slope is isotopic to one of the candidate surfaces. \end{prop}
+The aforementioned curve systems on the 4-punctured sphere describe how the boundaries of 3-balls that decompose $S^3$ and each contain a tangle of $K$ intersect properly embedded surfaces in the exterior of $K$, and \cite{HatcherOertel89} associates a finite number of \textit{candidate surfaces} to each admissible edgepath system; every essential surface in the exterior of $K$ with non-empty boundary of finite slope is then isotopic to one of the candidate surfaces (\cite[Proposition 1.1]{HatcherOertel89}).
+Conversely, we have the following (\cite[Lemma 3]{Ichihara14} and \cite[Proposition 2.1]{HatcherOertel89}).

-Given an admissible edgepath system $\gamma=(\gamma_1, \ldots, \gamma_n)$ in $\DD$, the \textit{final r-value} of each edgepath $\gamma_i$ is the denominator of the $v$-coordinate at the point where the rightward extension of the final edge of $\gamma_i$ intersects the vertical line $u=1$.
-The sign of the final $r$-value is negative if this final edge travels downward from right to left.
-The \textit{cycle of final r-values} of $\gamma$ is the $n$-tuple of final $r$-values of the edgepaths $\gamma_1, \ldots, \gamma_n$; its importance is the following (Corollary 2.4 of \cite{HatcherOertel89}).